 Book Synopsis

-From one of our leading chroniclers of the intersection of innovation and capitalism, a landmark reckoning -- based on unprecedented access -- with one of the world's most brilliant and driven tech visionaries, and his game-changing company.
+From one of our leading chroniclers of the intersection of innovation and capitalism, a landmark reckoning--based on unprecedented access--with one of the world's most brilliant and driven tech visionaries, and his game-changing company

 Hassabis has given Sebastian Mallaby a great deal of his time, sitting for over thirty hours of conversation.
-But Mallaby has also drawn from Hassabis's detractors, such as his estranged DeepMind cofounder Mustafa Suleyman; from his rivals, such as OpenAI's leading scientist Ilya Sutskever; and from academic pioneers who now fear for human survival, such as Geoffrey Hinton.
-The result is a revelatory account of a singular figure and his company, and a profound reckoning with this protean field as it leaps from the periphery to the center of our consciousness.
+But Mallaby has also drawn from Hassabis's detractors, such as his estranged cofounder Mustafa Suleyman; from his rivals, such as OpenAI's leading scientist Ilya Sutskever; and from academic pioneers who now fear for human survival, such as Nobel laureate Geoffrey Hinton.
+The result is a revelatory account of a singular figure and his company and a profound reckoning with this protean field as it leaps from the periphery to the center of our consciousness.

 About the Author